My beeyard was sprayed with malathion!

 The grasshopper sprayers were done, as the hoppers are now too large to spray.

-Well, it turns out the grasshopper sprayers were done for the season, as the hoppers are now too large to be effectively killed.
 But the Natrona County Health Department is protecting us from the West Nile Virus.
-And in the process has been spraying selective areas.
-And I just happened to move my bees there.
+And in the process was spraying selective areas.
+I moved my bees there.

 There is no standing water anywhere near my bees.
 And I haven’t even seen a mosquito this year, let alone been bit by one.
 Thank heavens our health department is protecting us. 🙂

 But I shouldn’t be too hard on them.
 I talked with the field manager.
 Sounds like a conscientious guy.
 He’s been actively working with the commercial beekeepers to limit damage.

 Spraying times are scheduled to avoid spraying bees.
 And directly spraying beeyards is avoided when the locations are known.